Denise Lor

 Denise Lor (born Denise Jeanne Briault; May 3, 1929 – September 27, 2015) was an American popular singer and actress.
 She was a featured artist on The Garry Moore Show.
 In 1951, she appeared in the short-lived variety show Seven at Eleven.

 Early years

 Of French parentage and born in Los Angeles, Lor moved with her mother to Jackson Heights, Queens, New York at the age of 5, following her father's death.
 She graduated from Newtown High School and took art courses at night at Cooper Union, intent on becoming a commercial artist, while waitressing during the day at a Schrafft's restaurant.
 She also had a love for singing, saving up money to do it professionally.
 She believed her chance to sing in Sonja Henie's New York ice show at the Center Theatre to be her big break.
 She also decided to use her mother's maiden name, Lor, as her stage name.

 Television

 In addition to her work on The Garry Moore Show, Lor was a regular on The Big Payoff and Droodles.
+She made her dramatic TV debut on Appointment with Adventure on August 14, 1955.